-What You Can Do at Point Loma Lighthouse
+What You Can Do at Point Loma Lighthouses

 Point Loma Lighthouse's Fascinating History

-The lighthouse is inside a National Monument area.
+The lighthouse is inside a National Monument.
 You will have to pay an admission fee to visit it.
-The park is open most days of the year except major holidays, but it closes at 5:00 p.m.
+The park is open most days of the year except for major holidays.
+Check the operating hours before you make the drive out there.

 Old Point Loma Lighthouse